Assyrians

 - Climate Adaptation Strategies

-- In regions affected by climate change, Assyrians adapt traditional agricultural practices to new environmental conditions.
+- In regions affected by climate change, Assyrians are adopting new agricultural practices to adapt to changing environmental conditions.

 - Biodiversity Conservation